Africa just can't catch a break, can it?

 - There's also mention of "a boy with an African heart", the son of an American couple who can't go back to his previous lifestyle in the West due to his upbringing in Botswana.

-- Legend Trilogy has a literal example.
+- Legend Series has a literal example.
 Characters refer to Africa as a country... because the continent really has been united into a single country.
 On the flipside, it is one of the world's three major superpowers (alongside China and Antarctica, which is now a lush land instead of a frozen wasteland), eclipsing Europe, many of whose people have migrated to Africa after the sea level rose in search of a better life.

 - Discussed in The Good Place when Chidi, who is Senegalese, checks to see if Eleanor was paying attention during his introduction to her by asking her if she remembers what country he's from.
 Eleanor replies by asking if it's racist if she says Africa.